-4.1 The OAH policy for Pro Tem Administrative Law Judges will continue to apply to hiring, supervising, and retaining Pro Tem ALJs.
-OAH may limit the number of hours Pro Tem ALJs work in a given time period, or require a minimum number of hours to be worked.
-Assessment of the hours worked by Pro Tem ALJs will look at the number of hours worked in a six-month period to determine compliance with the OAH Pro Tem ALJ policy.

-- 4.2 Pro Tem ALJs will be scheduled hours and assigned cases according to their availability.
-Pro Tem ALJs are required to advise their supervisor and OAH support staff of the hours and days they are available to be scheduled.
-Subject to business needs, scheduled hours and assigned cases will not be unreasonably withheld from any Pro Tem ALJ who is available and advises of their availability. - 4.3 The layoff article within this Collective Bargaining Agreement does not apply to Pro Tem ALJs.
+- 4.1 Pro Tem ALJs are hourly, on-call Administrative Law Judges who are employed to meet business needs such as addressing workload peaks, case backlogs, or to provide coverage in the absence of a full-time ALJ. - 4.2 The OAH policy for Pro Tem Administrative Law Judges will continue to apply to hiring, supervising, and retaining Pro Tem ALJs.
+OAH The Employer may limit the number of hours Pro Tem ALJs work in a given time period, or require a minimum number of hours to be worked.
+Assessment of the hours worked by Pro Tem ALJs will look at the number of hours worked in a six-month period to determine compliance with the agency OAH Pro Tem ALJ policy. - 4.32 Pro Tem ALJs will be scheduled hours and assigned cases according to their availability.
+Pro Tem ALJs are required to advise their supervisor and agencyOAH support staff of the hours and days they are available to be scheduled.
+Subject to business needs, scheduled hours and assigned cases will not be unreasonably withheld from any Pro Tem ALJ who is available and advises of their availability. - 4.43 The layoff article within this Collective Bargaining Agreement does not apply to Pro Tem ALJs.
 During a reduction in force of ALJs, Pro Tem ALJs will be removed from the schedule.